About

 Building the {verification standard} for AI compute on the grid.

-Canus Technologies is a for-profit Australia-based company developing an independent measurement and attestation layer for AI compute infrastructure.
+Canus Technologies is an Australian initiative developing an independent measurement and attestation layer for AI compute infrastructure.

 As AI data centres become grid-critical electricity loads, regulators, networks, lenders, insurers and infrastructure owners will need better evidence of how these assets actually behave.
 CANUS is being built to address that evidence gap.